 Medical Assistants have the responsibility of handling the administrative and clinical tasks of a healthcare facility.
 No matter what kind of specialization a doctor may have, they require medical assistants to assist them on various tasks crucial to running a successful medical practice.
-The duty and role of a medical assistant differ according to the nature and the type of a medical facility they will be fulfilling their duties.
+The duty and role of a medical assistant differ according to the nature and the type of medical facility they will be fulfilling their duties.

 Roles and Responsibilities

 Medical assistants are assigned many different roles and responsibilities.
-These jobs must be carried out efficiently and with great care so that the healthcare institutions keep running smoothly.
+These jobs must be carried out efficiently and with great care so that healthcare institutions keep running smoothly.
 The duties they perform can be divided into two main types, which are discussed below.